Myths & facts about sexual violence

 Fact: The evidence shows that false allegations of rape are no more common than false allegations of any other crime.
 Cases may not proceed to court because of high evidentiary requirements, but this does not mean that the survivor was lying.
 Talking about rape and sexual violence can be really scary and it takes a lot of courage to do it.

-Men don’t experience sexual violence and Women never perpetrate it
+Myth: Men don’t experience sexual violence and women never perpetrate it

 Fact: The evidence shows that around 8% of men will experience sexual violence in their lifetime, particularly when they are children.
 Most men are sexually abused by other men.
 At FVRCC we provide a support and advocacy service for survivors of all genders.